danlkv/traverse-invoke/README.rst

 A nested method [computation model] for nested data

 This shit is a blessing.
 I don't know anything like this except maybe lambda.
-I'll think about Turing-completeness and meta complexity of this.

 Please do yourself a favor and read the source.